-How to Use Donors Choose to get Materials from Teachers Pay Teachers
+How to Use Donors Choose to get Materials from TPT

-Over the years I have received many wonderful teaching materials through Donors Choose.
+Over the years I have received many wonderful teaching materials through Donors Choose (referral link).
 Recently I discovered a way to use this site to obtain materials from Teachers Pay Teachers.
 If you are not familiar with Donors Choose, it is a crowdfunding site where people donate to projects that teachers post.
 As a teachers you describe your classroom and a student need.

 The easiest way to get materials is shop through the approved vendor list.
 Unfortunately Teachers Pay Teachers is not on that list, so setting up a project takes a few additional steps.

 Have an active account with at least 6 points.

 Create a standard project and describe your students (the same as with a standard project).

 Scroll to the bottom of the Go Shopping Page and select Create a Special Request.

 Step 4: Special Request Form

 Fill out the special request page.
 You can either add in each item that you want to purchase (meaning that you have to fill out the form each time) or request a TPT Gift Card.
 I find that the gift card is the easiest option.
 If the project is funded Donors Choose will have you purchase items that you want and then reimburse you regardless of which option you choose.
 Requesting a gift card makes it easier to make changes to the exact resources you end up buying as long as they relate to your project.